Medical expert of the article

 IV degree |

-That is, esophagoscopy is one of the main methods for assessing the severity of reflux esophagitis, but it does not make it possible to diagnose GERD in the early stages, in the absence of changes in the mucosa of the esophagus, and to estimate the frequency and duration of pathological casts.
+That is, esophagoscopy is one of the main methods for assessing the severity of reflux esophagitis, but does not provide the ability to diagnose GERD in the early stages, in the absence of changes in the esophageal mucosa, or to assess the frequency and duration of pathological reflux.

-In 1997, at the 6th European gastroenterological week, a new classification of gastroesophageal reflux disease was presented, based not on the degree of severity, but on the prevalence of the lesion (hyperemia, erosion, etc.).
-Moreover, complications of GERD (ulcer, stricture, Barrett's esophagus), according to the classification of Savary-Miller, belonging to the 4th degree, according to the Los Angeles classification can be present in the normal state of the mucosa or at any other stage of GERD.
+In 1997, at the 6th European Gastroenterology Week, a new classification of gastroesophageal reflux disease was presented, which is based not on the degree of severity, but on the extent of the lesion (hyperemia, erosion, etc.).
+Moreover, complications of GERD (ulcer, stricture, Barrett's esophagus), according to the Savary-Miller classification, which belonged to the 4th degree, according to the Los Angeles classification, can be present with a normal state of the mucosa or at any other stage of GERD.

-- Degree A - lesion of the mucous membrane within the folds of the mucosa, while the size of each lesion site does not exceed 5 mm.
+- Grade A - damage to the mucous membrane within the folds of the mucous membrane, with the size of each affected area not exceeding 5 mm.

-- Degree B - the size of at least one lesion site exceeds 5 mm; defeat within one fold, but does not connect two folds.
+- Grade B - the size of at least one lesion exceeds 5 mm; the lesion is within one fold, but does not connect two folds.

-- Degree C - lesions of the mucosa are connected between the apices of two or more folds, but less than 75% of the circumference of the esophagus is involved in the process.
+- Grade C - areas of mucosal involvement are connected between the apices of two or more folds, but less than 75% of the esophageal circumference is involved.

-- Degree D - lesions cover at least 75% of the circumference of the esophagus.
+- Grade D - lesions cover at least 75% of the esophagus circumference.

-In the endoscopically negative form of GERD, the main instrumental method to confirm the diagnosis is daily monitoring of the intraepithelial pH.
+In the endoscopically negative form of GERD, the main instrumental method that allows confirming the diagnosis is daily monitoring of intraesophageal pH.
 This method allows not only to identify and evaluate the nature, duration and frequency of reflux, but also to select and evaluate the effectiveness of therapy.

-When deciphering pH readings in the esophagus, the following parameters are evaluated:
+When interpreting pH readings in the esophagus, the following parameters are assessed:

-- total time during which the pH takes values less than 4 units.
-This indicator is also estimated with the vertical and horizontal position of the body;
+- the total time during which the pH takes values less than 4 units.
+This indicator is also assessed in vertical and horizontal body positions;

-- the number of refluxes lasting more than 5 minutes each;
+- number of refluxes lasting more than 5 minutes each;

 - reflux index.
-Calculated as the number of refluxes per hour for the period under study in the supine position, except for a period of time with a pH of less than 4.
+Calculated as the number of refluxes per hour during the studied period of time in the supine position, excluding the period of time with a pH of less than 4.

-At a pH-metric study under gastroesophageal reflux, it is customary to imply episodes in which the pH in the esophagus drops below 4.0 units.
-Normal values in the terminal section of the esophagus 6.0-8.0 units.
-Gastroesophageal reflux occurs in healthy people, but the duration of reflux should not exceed 5 minutes, and the total decrease in pH to 4.0 units.
-And below should not exceed 4.5% of the total recording time.
-Those.
-The presence of pathological reflux indicates:
+In pH-metric studies, gastroesophageal reflux is usually understood to mean episodes in which the pH in the esophagus drops below 4.0 units.
+Normal values in the terminal section of the esophagus are 6.0-8.0 units.
+Gastroesophageal reflux also occurs in healthy people, but the duration of reflux should not exceed 5 minutes, and the total decrease in pH to 4.0 units and below should not exceed 4.5% of the total recording time.
+That is, the presence of pathological reflux is indicated by:

-- a pH reduction of less than 4 for a time exceeding 4.5% of the total recording time.
+- a decrease in pH to less than 4 for a period exceeding 4.5% of the total recording time.

 Normal pH-gram in the esophagus with 24-hour monitoring.
-On the pH-gram the average pH level in the esophagus ranges from 6.0 to 8.0, short-term physiological acid refluxes, mainly in the daytime, were recorded.
+On the pH-gram, the average pH level in the esophagus fluctuates from 6.0 to 8.0, short-term physiological acid refluxes were recorded, mainly during the daytime.